StaymanHou/problem_solving_algorithm/1_overview.md

 This corresponds to our very first fundamental principle. **Problem-Oriented Mindset**.

 Here we are also assuming that the given problem is the root problem by passing `is_root_problem: true`.
-We'll get to this topic later in chapter 3.
+We'll get to this topic later in Chapter 3.
 There are a lot of cases where the problem presented to us may not be the actual / root problem we need to solve.
 Here let's just stick to the assumption that it IS the root problem.

 ```ruby
 module ProblemSolver